๐ŸŒฌ๏ธ Section 1 of 12

 5

-Observe the Employee for 15 Minutes Before a Confirmation Test
+Be Prepared to Observe for 15 Minutes Before a Confirmation Test

 ๐Ÿšซ What the Employee Cannot Do Before or During Testing